 Firefighters must be trained to interact with and rescue people with activity limitations from buildings, using procedures and equipment which will not cause injury to either.
-Fire authorities must ensure that they possess such regularly serviced equipment.
+Fire services must ensure that they operate such procedures and possess such regularly serviced equipment.

-Fire authorities must operate a reliable emergency notification system ... which is accessible for all, and useable by the public at all times.
+Emergency service organizations must operate reliable systems to notify the fire services of emergency situations, which are accessible for all and useable by the public at all times.